faazaah/Classic-Arcade-Game/README.md

  # Project 3 : The Classic Arcade Game Clone

-* The webpage displays an interactive game.This game is a slight variation of the Classic Arcade Game Frogger.
+* The webpage displays an interactive game, which is a recreation of the Classic Arcade Game Frogger.

 * The game was created as part of Udacity project, using the art assets and game engine provided by Udacity.